 …Midnight discovered what it was making the noise.
 Well, Midders has a temper.
 And he hates to be fooled.
 So he put his head down and charged after the dog.

 Pita, shocked, ran for her life, with little Midnight galloping right at her heels.
 They splashed across the creek, Midnight’s teeth two feet from the pup’s behind.
 Pita flew up the bank and just kept going.
 Midnight skidded to a stop inches from the gate, snorting and blowing his irritation.
-That was the last we saw of Pita.
+That was the last we saw of Pita that night.

 That wasn’t the end of our evening’s adventures, though.
 As Midders was enjoying his dinner, my friend and I decided to put his lightweight blanket on, so I went to find it.
 Just as I got within ten feet of him on the way back, he finished eating and decided to have some fun.